 Introduction

+[General / conceptual short paragraph] [Need to understand population responses to climate change across generations].
 The repercussions of ocean warming and acidification on marine invertebrate physiology are complex, but significant recent advances indicate that early life stages of calcifying taxa are particularly vulnerable (Byrne & Przeslawski, 2013; Kurihara, 2008; Przeslawski, Byrne, & Mellin, 2015).
-More recently, the focus has shifted to whether early stages benefit from ancestral exposures, based on evidence that memory of environmental stressors can be transferred between generations (Diaz, Lardies, Tapia, Tarifeño, & Vargas, 2018; Kong et al., 2019; Massamba-N’Siala, Prevedelli, & Simonini, 2014; Putnam & Gates, 2015; Ross, Parker, & Byrne, 2016).
+More recently, one area of interest is whether early stages benefit from ancestral exposures, based on evidence that memory of environmental stressors can be transferred between generations (Diaz, Lardies, Tapia, Tarifeño, & Vargas, 2018; Kong et al., 2019; Massamba-N’Siala, Prevedelli, & Simonini, 2014; Putnam & Gates, 2015; Ross, Parker, & Byrne, 2016).
 Beneficial, or positive, carryover effects may be important acclimatory mechanisms for marine invertebrates, particularly those that evolved in dynamic environments, such as estuaries and the intertidal (Donelson, Salinas, Munday, & Shama, 2018; Gavery & Roberts, 2014).
 These carryover effects are defined as transgenerational when they persist in generations that were never directly exposed.
 Intergenerational, or parental, effects may be due to direct exposure as germ cells (Perez & Lehner, 2019).

+[Bivalve carryover].
 A foundational series of studies on the Sydney rock oyster (Saccostrea glomerata) provide strong evidence for intergenerational carryover effects in estuarine bivalves.
 Adult S. glomerata exposed to high pCO2 produced larger larvae that were less sensitive to high pCO2, and the effect persisted in the successive generation (Parker et al., 2012, 2015).
 In the presence of secondary stressors, however, parental high pCO2 exposure rendered larvae more sensitive (Parker et al., 2017).
 Intergenerational carryover effects are increasingly documented in larvae across other bivalve species, and are beneficial in the mussels Mytilus chilensis (Diaz et al., 2018) and Mytilus edulis (but not juveniles) (Kong et al., 2019; Thomsen et al., 2017), and detrimental in the clam Mercenaria mercenaria, the scallop Argopecten irradians (Griffith & Gobler, 2017), and the oyster Crassostrea gigas (Venkataraman, Spencer, & Roberts, 2019).

-Preliminary intergenerational studies in bivalves are promising, but the body of work is still narrow in scope.
+Preliminary studies provide strong evidence for intergenerational in bivalves, but the body of work is still narrow in scope.
 Nearly all studies have exposed parents to stressors during denovo gamete formation (gametogenesis).
 For many temperate bivalve species, this occurs seasonally in the spring (Bayne, 1976).
 Yet, challenging periods of acidification and warming can occur during other times of the year (Evans, Hales, & Strutton, 2013; Joesoef, Huang, Gao, & Cai, 2015; McGrath, McGovern, Gregory, & Cave, 2019).
 The most corrosive carbonate environment in the Puget Sound estuary in Washington State, for example, commonly occurs in the winter when many species are reproductively inactive, while favorable conditions are in the spring when gametogenesis coincides with phytoplankton blooms (Pelletier, Roberts, Keyzers, & Alin, 2018).
 Thus, adult exposure to severely corrosive conditions during gametogenesis may not represent the natural estuarine system.
-To our knowledge, one study has assessed carryover effects of pre-gametogenic acidification in a bivalve, the oyster C. gigas, and found negative maternal carryover effects on larval survival (Venkataraman et al., 2019), indicating that pre-gametogenic exposure also matters.
+To our knowledge, only one study has assessed carryover effects of pre-gametogenic acidification in a bivalve, the oyster C. gigas, and found negative maternal carryover effects on larval survival (Venkataraman et al., 2019), indicating that pre-gametogenic exposure also matters.
 No studies have yet attempted to examine intergenerational carryover effects of combined winter acidification and warming in bivalves.